 - Distance from Innsbruck: 50 minutes / 40 km

-Grawa is the most widest waterfall in the Eastern-Alps.
+Grawa is the widest waterfall in the Eastern Alps.
 Due to its spectacular view, this waterfall is the main attraction in the Stubai valley (Stubaital).
-The waterfall can reach 85 m width in July, when it has the most water comin gfrom the surraounding area.
+The waterfall can reach 85 m in width (in July) when it has the most water coming from the surrounding area.

-You can find a nice restaurant at the bottom of the fall, however if you want, you can even go closer.
-There is a family-friendly, wooden viewpoint 5 mins from the restaurant.
-Here find sunbads, wooden chairs to relax, and enjoy the areaás fresh air.
+You can find a nice restaurant at the bottom of the fall, however, if you want, you can even go closer.
+There are family-friendly, wooden viewpoints 5 mins from the restaurant.
+Here find sunbeds, wooden chairs to relax, and enjoy the areaás fresh air.

 Approaching the waterfall

 - Address: L232, 6167 Neustift im Stubaital, Austria

 - Rapoldi Park

 According to some historical fossils, the city was already inhabited in the Stone Age.
 The same is shown by the remaining sources of information from before the Roman Empire.